davetron5000/wtf-is-a-webpack/markdown/preprocess-js.md

 !SH yarn add babel-loader

-Configure the loader in `webpack/common.js`:
+Babel should process all JavaScript, so we'll configure the loader in `webpack/common.js` to handle all `.js` files, save those in `node_modules`, which are already assumed to be ready for distribution to a browser:

 !EDIT_FILE webpack/common.js /* */
 {